Health, wellbeing and support – how the University supports our students

 We take our students' health, wellbeing and career prospects seriously.
 We know, as you do, that students need to be healthy and happy in order to fulfil their potential and maximise their chances of getting that dream job.

-The team outline the services and support they offer to all students, from the application stage and throughout the entirety of their time with us:
+The team outlines the services and support they offer to all students, from the application stage and throughout the entirety of their time with us:

 Making friends

-We can offer individual, bespoke support to estranged students and young people who are care experienced.
-Our award-winning We Care team can offer individual bespoke support whenever prospective and current students need it.
-They can assist on a wide range of issues including guaranteed accommodation 52 weeks a year, student finance and funding, employment and part-time work, academic queries, mental health and wellbeing and accessing the We Care bursary.
+Our award-winning We Care team offers individual, bespoke support to care-experienced and estranged current and prospective students.
+They can assist on a wide range of issues including accommodation, student finance and funding, employment and part-time work, academic queries, mental health and wellbeing, and accessing the We Care bursary.

 Career advice

-Our careers and employability service, Sunderland Futures allows students to engage in person or online with employers through employer talks, employability conferences and careers fairs to ensure that they are well placed to make connections with potential employers.
+The Employability and Enterprise Hub allows students to engage in person or online with employers through employer talks, employability conferences and careers fairs to ensure that they are well-placed to make connections with potential employers.
 We offer a wide selection of experiential opportunities ranging from volunteering, work shadowing, paid projects, Student Ambassador roles, support in finding a student job, professional mentoring and the Sunderland Professional Award (SuPA) to help enhance our students’ future employment prospects.

 Alternatively, if a student is a budding entrepreneur, then they may decide to run their own business alongside studying at university.
-At Sunderland, The Enterprise Place provides support for our students to help them realise their start-up ambition whilst with us and for three years after graduation.
+Our student and graduate start-up support provides support for our students to help them realise their start-up ambitions while with us and for three years after graduation.

 More information

-As a parent or supporter, we may not be able to discuss an individual's specific circumstances with you, however, you are welcome to contact any of our support services, visit them in person, or speak to them at an Open Day and find out more about the comprehensive support that's on offer at the University of Sunderland.
+As a parent or supporter, we may not be able to discuss an individual's specific circumstances with you, however, you are welcome to contact any of our support services, visit them in person, or speak to them at an Open Day and find out more about the comprehensive support that we offer.

-If you have any questions about health, wellbeing and what services we offer to students, please get in touch: Tel: 0191 515 2933
+If you have any questions about health, wellbeing, and the services we offer to students, please get in touch on 0191 515 2933.

-To learn more about our careers and employability service, you can contact Sunderland Futures on: Tel: 0191 515 2920
+To learn more about our careers and employability service, contact the Employability and Enterprise Hub on 0191 515 2920.

-To find out more about our Students' Union and the services they offer, visit their website or contact them on: Tel: 0191 515 3030
+To find out more about our Students' Union and the services they offer, visit their website or call 0191 515 3030.

 Testimonials